Bentley Arnage: Red Label and Green Label

 The glass headlight lens covers (1998–99) were revised to plastic (2000 on).

-Bentley cited customer demand as driving the reversion to the old two valve per cylinder 6.75-litre unit for the Red Label.
+Bentley cited customer demand as driving the reversion to the older 6.75-litre engine for the Red Label.
+The older engine was more biased towards providing low-end torque, and customers preferred that characteristic over the higher-revving BMW engine.

-In reality, the outgoing BMW-powered Arnage was technically more modern, considerably more fuel efficient, and had 32 valves with double overhead camshafts, twin-turbochargers and Bosch engine management technology – as opposed to the 16-valve, single turbocharger and a pushrod engine with less advanced engine management.
+The outgoing BMW-powered Arnage was technically more modern, more fuel efficient and had 32 valves with double overhead camshafts, twin-turbochargers and Bosch engine management technology – as opposed to the 16-valve single-turbocharged pushrod engine with less advanced engine management.
 The Red Label's increase in motive power shaved less than a second of the 0 to 60 mph acceleration time.
 However, the BMW twin-turbocharged unit remained noticeably more agile and responsive from a driver's perspective, due to its more responsive character, better weight balance (maintaining a 51.1/48.9 weight distribution) and almost 600 lb lower curb weight.
 Ultimately the Green Label was more reliable and significantly less expensive to service in the long term.
 The key limiting factor of the BMW engine's output was the ZF 5HP30 transmission which was not rated to handle more than the 413 lbft of torque that the twin-turbocharged engine was tuned to produce.

 Vickers had outsourced the production of the old 6.75-litre Rolls-Royce engine for use in the contemporary Continental R and Azure models to Cosworth, so reverting to the old standby engine was a natural choice for the company.

-The Red Label model reverted to the old V8 engine, which boasted torque of 835 Nm with a single Garrett T4 turbocharger.
+The Red Label model boasted torque of 835 Nm with a single Garrett T4 turbocharger.
 This was the greatest amount of torque for a four-door car at the time.
-Also returning was the General Motors-sourced four-speed 4L80-E automatic transmission.

 In total only seven Arnage Green Label units were built, all of which were left-hand-drive versions.
-There was a final series of cars built in 2000 with the 4.4-litre BMW engine designated the Arnage Birkin, of which 52 units were produced and are distinguishable by their three-dial as opposed to five-dial instrument center dashboard configuration.
+There was a final series of cars built in 2000 with the 4.4-litre BMW engine designated the Arnage Birkin, celebrating Tim Birkin of the "Bentley Boys."
+52 units were produced and are distinguishable by their three-dial as opposed to five-dial instrument center dashboard configuration.

-A long-wheelbase version of the Red Label was launched at the North American International Auto Show in 2001.
-The Red Label models were replaced in 2002 by the Arnage R.